nestordemeure/breviarium/data/english.md

 ### Punishing and Correcting

-Do not punish with your own hand, lest you acquire cruelty.
-If someone must be well punished, and a serious case is lacking, prepare it in this way: Punish a mild offense, which you could forgive, lightly.
+Do not strike with your own hand, lest you acquire cruelty.
+If someone must be well punished, and a serious case is lacking, prepare it in this way: Punish a mild offense, even one which you could or usually would forgive.
 The offender will resent it and begin to complain and grumble.
-Punishing him again, he will complain again, until as if contumacious, he will give greater reason for a greater punishment.
+When punished again, he will complain again, until as if obstinate, he will give greater cause for a greater punishment, having been found guilty of a serious offense.

-Young people are sometimes more inflamed by punishment; therefore, certain things should be permitted to them, but such things that satisfy their desires, neither incite them to other things (that is, they do not need anything else to obtain these, nor do they lead to similar things).
+Young people are sometimes more inflamed by punishment; therefore, certain things should be permitted to them, but such things that satisfy their desires and do not incite them to other things (that is, they do not need anything else to obtain these, nor do they lead to similar things).

 If you have removed someone from your household, court, or office, and others take it badly, spread the rumor and openly grieve that you at last noticed he inclined you to the public detriment of your subjects, and especially of those who lament his downfall.
 Henceforth, their affairs will be in a better state.
-But to substantiate all this, do things that instill trust, such as if you removed a steward, immediately take care that salaries are paid, which had been held up on his account.
+But to be able to suffice for all these things, to confirm them, do things that instill trust, such as if you removed a steward, take care that the wages which he was responsible for are immediately paid.

 Administer justice liberally in another's skin where your own loss is not inflicted, as if your Governor oppressed the subjects.
 Let the favor to be returned remain (if the public cause so demands), so that they may attribute to themselves the repetition of their goods, at least to oblige themselves to some burden of their own accord.

 If you wish to correct someone, deliberate with him about the remedies.
 He will have none more pleasing than those he himself discovers.
 Likewise, let him set his own punishment.

 In inquiring, do not act as an enemy.
 Dissemble when you can without harm to yourself and abstain from insults toward the well-born.
-Give him letters to a certain agent of yours to deliver, letters of recommendation for others.
+Give him letters to deliver to a certain agent of yours, letters of recommendation for others.
 Secretly issue instructions containing his punishment.

-If you wish to lead someone back to the right path, put him in charge of correcting in others the very vice to which he himself is prone, e.g. a drunkard should exact punishment from drunkards.
+If you wish to lead someone back to the right path, put him in charge of correcting in others the very vice with which he himself struggles, e.g. a drunkard should exact punishment from drunkards.

 If someone humbles himself sufficiently and publicly, spare him, lest by despair you drive him to worse.
 Nor compel him to that which the guilty party will most refuse.
 Be content with a moderate vengeance.

 After a moderate punishment has been decreed, one should wait to see if perhaps a new life may arise.

 When you proceed to the guilty, do not show that you have cut off all avenues for them, so that no one may acquire wrath by hearing their crimes unheard.
 Show that you were born to clemency.

 ### Quelling a Sedition